finnrk/RotSph/README.md

 atomic orbitals on the rotated frame.

-This feature has been implemented (see example/manual_rotation) and an routine that performes automatic search of the best Eular angles is also implemented (see example/automatic_rotation).
+This feature has been implemented (see example/manual_rotation) and an routine that performes automatic search of the best Euler angles is also implemented (see example/automatic_rotation).

+One key difference between this rotation based method and the diagonalization based method (e.g., [`diag_basis` in QuantumEspresso](https://www.quantum-espresso.org/Doc/INPUT_PROJWFC.html)) is that here the relative orbital orientation is completely fixed.
+This is because the diagonalization based method has $(N*(1+N))/2$ degrees of freedom where $N=2l+1$, while the rotation based method only has three Euler angles as variables.
+The result of this is that diagonalization based method might allow
+$d_{xy}$ to be at a different rotated frame than $d_{xz}$.
+The same would not happen for the rotation based method.

 ## Citation
 ```